Where Is Tucson Arizona?

 If you wonder how far Tucson is from Phoenix Arizona, it's approximately 110 miles.
 Interstate-10 connects the two cities.

 • Visitors sometimes divide their Vacation Time between Tucson and Phoenix.
-Especially Flying In to Phoenix (where more flight options ae available), and taking a roadtrip down to Tucson for several days.
+Especially Flying In to Phoenix (where more flight options are available), and taking a road-trip down to Tucson for several days.

 • Or using Phoenix as the fly-in because they found a lower priced flight.
 Then taking a shuttle to Tucson for their vacay.